jmespath/jmespath.php/README.rst

 * Create any `callable <http://php.net/manual/en/language.types.callable.php>`_
   structure (loose function or class with functions) that implement your logic.
 * Call ``FnDispatcher::getInstance()->registerCustomFn()`` to register your function.
-  Be aware that there ``registerCustomFn`` calls must be in a global place where they always will be executed.
+  Be aware that these ``registerCustomFn()`` calls must be in a global place if you want to have your functions always available.

 Here is an example with a class instance: